SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 the compiler can check that the property exists and that the property is exposed to the Objective-C runtime.

-For more information about using selectors in Swift code that interacts with Objective-C APIs, see `Keys and Key Paths <//apple_ref/doc/uid/TP40014216-CH4-ID205>`_ in `Using Swift with Cocoa and Objective-C <//apple_ref/doc/uid/TP40014216>`_.
+For more information about using key paths in Swift code that interacts with Objective-C APIs, see `Keys and Key Paths <//apple_ref/doc/uid/TP40014216-CH4-ID205>`_ in `Using Swift with Cocoa and Objective-C <//apple_ref/doc/uid/TP40014216>`_.